someguy20336/TypeRight/README.md

 - **enabled**
   - a boolean flag for whether script generation is enabled
 - **templateType**
   - The type of template to use.
 The options are "namespace" or "module".
-More about these templates below.
+More about these templates below, but "module" is recommended.
 - **classNamespace**
   - When using the namespace template, this is the namespace to use for class/interface types
 - **enumNamespace**